Compression Suits: Horses' New Look

 Football League sides can make loan signings from 8 February until 22 March.

-Players who are out of contract and do not have a club, can be signed outside of the transfer window if they were unattached free agents when the previous window closed.
+Players who are out of contract and do not have a club,

 The transfer window does not apply to clubs below Blue Square Bet Premier level.